 Although, you should still be cautious and take care while hiking because, well... nature can be brutal.

 If you want to go hiking in Canyonlands, know that it is a park that runs the gamut of trail types.

-There are easy trails with gorgeous canyon views, harder trails with rock scrambling that are perfect for adventurous backpackers, and extreme trails (like the Maze).
+There are easy trails with gorgeous canyon views, harder trails with rock scrambling that are perfect for adventurous backpackers, and wild, remote intimidating trails (like the Maze).

 Plus, Canyonlands is conveniently located about 30 minutes from one of my absolutely favorite parks, Arches.

 If you’re planning on going hiking in Arches National Park, spend some time on the Double O Arch trail, make the hike to Delicate Arch, and be sure to set at least one day (or more!!) aside for Canyonlands.